dbalouek/ChoreoMicroservices/README.md

 navigate to http://localhost:9090/ui/

 to make a put request, properly format a json with a zip code as a string and send the request,
-the tweet should appear at https://twitter.com/mrswagbhinav/
+the tweet should appear at https://twitter.com/LunchboxScience (does not currently tweet b/c the services are seperated)